askui/askui/docs/docs/api/06-Getters/get.md

 ---
 # get

-Returns an array with all filtered detected elements.
+Returns an array with all filtered elements.
 A detected element has the following properties:
 - `name` of the element
 - `text` content of element